 How to Beat a Big Forehand Looper

-A player with a powerful forehand with a big stroke and a consistent backhand i.e. the player doesn’t try to make the point right away from the backhand however it is a safe backhand and it is just a setup for the forehand topspin to finish the point.
+A player with a powerful forehand with a big stroke and a consistent backhand, i.e. the player doesn’t try to make the point right away from the backhand.
+However, it is a safe backhand, and it is just a setup for the forehand topspin to finish the point.

 Strategy against this style

-In addition, what I noticed is that if you are a left-handed player such as myself and you are playing against this particular style, when the opponent (assuming his right-handed) is changing from backhand to backhand down the line rallies to deep to your forehand, try not to topspin with your forehand cross but instead go with a fast topspin down the line to his forehand.
+Besides, what I noticed is that if you are a left-handed player such as myself and you are playing against this particular style, when the opponent (assuming his right-handed) is changing from backhand to backhand down the line rallies to deep to your forehand, try not to topspin with your forehand cross but instead go with a fast topspin down the line to his forehand.

 Your opponent won’t have time to adjust his forehand topspin.
 It usually works pretty well.
-All though, make sure your topspin is fast enough otherwise he can block the ball back and wide to your backhand.
+All though, make sure your topspin is fast enough; otherwise, he can block the ball back and wide to your backhand.

-Regarding the service placement from a left-handed perspective, once in a while, long services (a “kicker” serve if possible) are efficient if from the return you try to change right away the direction with a fast pace to the forward corner or the opponent’s elbow.
-If the player has as a consistent backhand, he would less likely pivot.
+Regarding the service placement from a left-handed perspective, once in a while, extended services (a “kicker” serve if possible) are efficient if from the return you try to change right away the direction with a fast pace to the forward corner or the opponent’s elbow.
+If the player has as a consistent backhand, he would need less likely pivot.

 Check out for more related posts on table tennis spins: